mauge123/mechanical-blender/README.md

 ### mechanical-dimensions

-This branchs starts from bf-blender trunk.
+This branch starts from bf-blender trunk.

 currently on development

 ### mechanical-grab-w-basepoint

-This branchs starts from bf-blender trunk.
+This branch starts from bf-blender trunk.

 The branch should be tested in other areas of Blender than 3D space editor.